fieldsoftheworld/.github/profile/README.md

 A growing suite of tools to support end-to-end workflows:

-- **Data access tools**: Python libraries and CLI tools to download and work with the benchmark dataset
+- **Data access tools**: Python libraries and CLI tools to download and work with the benchmark dataset (FTW CLI, which you can find in the [ftw-baselines](https://github.com/fieldsoftheworld/ftw-baselines) repository)
-- **Inference tools**: Scripts and utilities to run field boundary detection on new imagery
+- **Inference tools**: Scripts and utilities to run field boundary detection on new imagery (FTW CLI, which you can find in the [ftw-baselines](https://github.com/fieldsoftheworld/ftw-baselines) repository)
-- **Formatting tools**: Resources to convert raw data into FTW-compliant format (e.g., fiboa to FTW train/test split)
+- **Formatting tools**: Resources to convert raw data into FTW-compliant format (e.g., fiboa to FTW train/test split) (fiboa CLI, which you can find in the [fiboa/cli](https://github.com/fiboa/cli) repository)
 - **QGIS Plugin**: A plugin to browse and interact with field data within QGIS.
-Currently in alpha
+Currently in alpha ([ftw-qgis-plugin](https://github.com/fieldsoftheworld/ftw-qgis-plugin))

 ### 🌐 FTW Web App